core-wg/resource-directory/draft-ietf-core-resource-directory.md

 <section title="Acknowledgments">

-<t>Szymon Sasin, Carsten Bormann, Kerry Lynn, Peter van der Stok, Anders Brandt and Linyi Tian have provided helpful comments, discussions and ideas to improve and shape this document.
+<t>Szymon Sasin, Carsten Bormann, Kerry Lynn, Peter van der Stok, Anders Brandt, Matthieu Vial and Linyi Tian have provided helpful comments, discussions and ideas to improve and shape this document.
 The authors would also like to thank their collagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.</t>

 </section>